Annie Nightingale: Journalism and television career

 Nightingale worked with BBC TV on The Old Grey Whistle Test for four years.
 In 1978, she became the show's main presenter, as a replacement for long-time host Bob Harris.
 During her tenure, the show moved away from its traditional bias under Harris towards country music, blues rock and progressive rock and embraced popular modern styles such as punk rock and new wave.
 She left the series in 1982.
 During her tenure on the show, Nightingale introduced and championed artists including The Ramones, The Adverts, Talking Heads, Siouxsie and the Banshees, Ian Dury and The Blockheads, Public Image Ltd, Gang of Four, Linton Kwesi Johnson, The Au Pairs, Patti Smith, Iggy Pop, Blondie, Robert Fripp, John Cooper Clarke, U2, The Clash, Wreckless Eric, Nina Hagen, Elvis Costello and The Attractions, X-Ray Spex, Spandau Ballet, Duran Duran, Adam and The Ants, The Teardrop Explodes, The Damned, Madness, The Specials, The Selecter, The Undertones.
 Nightingale interviewed artists for the show, including Mick Jagger, Mick Taylor, Jeff Beck, Frank Zappa, Dusty Springfield and Paul Simon.

 In December 1980 Nightingale presented a special edition immediately after the murder of John Lennon (who had appeared on the show in 1975).
 This particular episode consisted almost entirely of interviews with various people about Lennon's life and career.

 She worked further with the BBC team, presenting long-running shows such as Late Night In Concert in addition to her weekly The Old Grey Whistle Test slot and Christmas specials.

 In 1980, Nightingale accompanied The Police on their first world tour, which included places that had seldom hosted foreign performers—including Mexico, India, Taiwan, Hong Kong, Greece and Egypt, with the tour filmed for a documentary.

 For Live Aid in 1985, Nightingale was commissioned by the Live Aid team to be the BBC's sole presenter at the Philadelphia US special.
 She commentated and presented, introducing artists including Duran Duran, Madonna, the Pretenders, Eric Clapton, Led Zeppelin, and Crosby Stills and Nash.

 Between 1989 and 1990, Nightingale hosted an interview TV series for ITV entitled One To One.
-She conducted in-depth interviews with Debbie Harry, Paul McCartney, Stevie Nicks, Peter Gabriel, John Taylor of Duran Duran, Mike Oldfield and Status Quo.
+She conducted in-depth interviews with Debbie Harry, Paul McCartney, Cliff Richard, Stevie Nicks, Peter Gabriel, Robert Palmer, John Taylor of Duran Duran, Mike Oldfield and Status Quo.

 In her later years, Nightingale wrote for The Guardian, The Times, Daily Telegraph, and The Spectator.